yanis112/SOTA_machine_learning/README.md

 * **CoTracker**: A Cutting-Edge Pixel Tracking Model
     + [CoTracker](https://link-to-cotracker) 🕊️ (free) achieves superior tracking performance by leveraging advanced algorithms, making it highly effective in dynamic scenario tracking within computer vision.

+* **Segment Anything 2**:
-* [Segment Anything 2 (SAM2)](https://github.com/facebookresearch/segment-anything-2) 🕊️ (free) by Facebook is a powerful tool for visual segmentation tasks.
+    + [Segment Anything 2 (SAM2)](https://github.com/facebookresearch/segment-anything-2) 🕊️ (free) by Facebook is a powerful tool for visual segmentation tasks.
 This model builds on the original SAM by extending its capabilities to video, allowing for real-time, interactive segmentation in both images and videos.
 SAM2 uses a transformer-based architecture optimized for efficiency and high performance across various visual domains, making it suitable for applications requiring promptable segmentation and tracking.

 ### Audio Transcription 📝